-- It can be used to help you monitor progress.
-Many moms love to see the growth that their newborns are experiencing on paper and a feeding journal will help you to make those documentations.
-What about apps?
-Most moms use those now
+- It Can Be Used to Help You Monitor Progress: Many moms love to see the growth that their newborns are experiencing on paper, and a feeding journal or apps will help you to make those documentations.

-- You can use a feeding journal to schedule.
-If you need to schedule feeding, pump sessions, or time to make your baby formula, then a journal will prove handy.
-But you just said to feed on demand?
+- You Can Use a Feeding Journal to Schedule: If you need to schedule feeding, pump sessions, or time to make your organic baby formula, then a journal will prove handy.

-- To keep notes for your pediatrician visit.
-If you ever want to keep a running list for questions or baby monitoring then you’ll find the journal extremely useful.
+- To Keep Notes For Your Pediatrician Visit: If you ever want to keep a running list for questions or baby monitoring, you’ll find the journal extremely useful.

 Make a Fresh Batch of Formula Every Day

-For formula-fed babies, it is important that they are not fed formula that is more than 24 hours old.
-In order to save time, some moms choose to make the required amount of formula for the day at once.
+Formula-fed babies mustn’t be fed formula that is more than 24 hours old.
+Some moms choose to make the required amount of formula for the day at once to save time.
 With this, many accept the fact that one or two bottles may go unused and will be discarded.
 If that is okay with you then this may be a great tip.

-It is also true that formula left for over an hour unrefrigerated should also be discarded.
+It is also true that You should also discard formula left for over an hour unrefrigerated.
 Staying on top of these things will help you to keep your baby healthy, satisfied, and happy.

 Choose the Right Formula for Your Baby